So, I finally made it there and this is a review I wrote.

 the passage of time and the nature of memory, and even more about death.
 As it happens, I've been reading and writing a fair bit about graveyards and ghosts lately, and it made me realise that I hadn't actually documented my several possibly paranormal encounters over the years and could be in danger, as old age encroaches, of forgetting them.
 So here they are.

 And then there's Lidwell Chapel on Haldon Moor, also in Devon and the site of the first documented serial killings in the British Isles.
 The first time I went there, I was so shaken I vowed never to return.
-I've since been back twice.
-That said, I shudder every time I drive past on the B3192 and even sunlit photos of the beautiful surrounding countryside make me anxious.
+I've since been back twice, each time with friends who heard me say I was never going back and persuaded me otherwise.
+Both times it was as chilling as before.
+It doesn't help that the eponymous well - or spring - turns the red earth to what looks like blood under your feet, or that both collies who have accompanied me - in their individual times - were decidedly reluctant to go inside the ruins - and let's face it, what collie doesn't like thickets, water and sticky, sticky mud?
+All told, I shudder just driving past on the B3192 and even sunlit photos of the beautiful surrounding countryside make me anxious.

 Another disturbing atmosphere caught me off-guard during my visit to Canterbury Cathedral in 2011.
 Time was tight - I had to drive back to Maidstone to pick up my son and I'd lingered rather too long at the spot where an eternal flame burns in memory of the murdered Archbishop, Thomas Becket, so I wasn't surprised to feel anxious as I hurried, head down, towards the north-west transept.
 Except that suddenly I was very very anxious, to the point where I could barely breathe; my mouth was dry, my heart was hammering and I looked up to see an altar with a sculpture of three fearsomely jagged swords above it.
 This, I then realised, was the spot where the Archbishop's murder had happened, not the site of the flame which merely marks where his shrine stood before it was destroyed in 1538 on the orders of Henry VIII.
 But I'd felt the true location and its atmosphere of murderous intent before I saw it.